carlolalu/kaban-chat/README.md

 ## Developer's Guide

+### lib.rs

+The library documentation itsself should be quite self-explaining, a part for the term 'Paket' (and the derived term).
+A paket is what I call a Message **serialised with serde and enclosed by the `Message::TCP_<INIT/END>_DELIMITER_U8 as char`**.
+I call Paket interchangeably both the string version and the u8 version (i.e. in bytes) of it, but usually I specify this as "string_paket" or as "utf8_paket".

+Regarding the errors: the choice had to be made between generic ones which could easily be converted (on the trace of the `anyhow` crate) or a bit more precise ones (on the trace of the `thiserror` crate).
+The choice fell on the latter one.

+- `lib.rs`:
+  - `enum TextValidityError`
+    - TooLong
+    - InvalidChars
+  - `enum MsgFromUtf8PaketError`
+    - NoInitDelimiter
+    - NoEndDelimiter
+    - SerdeJson
+    - StringFromUtf8
+    - EmptyPaket
+  - `enum MsgReaderError`
+    - conversion from various underlying errors
+    - EmptyEntity

+### The server and client architecture

 The server and the clients are exchanging Message(s), i.e. structs `struct Message { username: String, content: String, }`.
-The server has a structure of this kind:
+In the server such Messages are then wrapped in a `struct Dispatch { userid: integer, msg: Message, }`.
+The server and the client have together this structure:

 ```mermaid
 flowchart TB